This story originally appeared as a feature in the 2024 Official Idaho Travel Guide.

 Bear Island Brewing Co. | Boise

 Beth Bechtel came to brewing by way of serving her country.
-After a successful career in personal training and professional boxing, she was looking for her next chapter and enlisted in the U.S. Navy.
+After a successful career in personal training and professional boxing, she began searching for her next chapter and enlisted in the U.S. Navy.
 Throughout her travels, she became fascinated with the breadth of beers abroad.
-“I became a beer geek.
-The best brown ale I ever had was in Rome, where I had an epiphany that I needed to learn how to brew.”
+“I became a beer geek,” Bechtel shares.
+“The best brown ale I ever had was in Rome, where I had an epiphany that I needed to learn how to brew.”

-Fast-forward to 2014, when Bechtel—along with her husband, business partner and fellow Navy veteran, Steve—evolved from brewing in a two-car garage to founding Bear Island Brewing Co.
-Today, it is housed in the historic Firehouse #6 building in Boise and offers a welcoming “community living room” vibe, Bechtel says.
-“Beers brings people together.
-It is our job to craft community.”
+Fast-forward to 2014, and Bechtel—along with her husband, business partner and fellow Navy veteran, Steve—evolved from brewing in a two-car garage to founding Bear Island Brewing Co.
+Today, it’s housed in Boise’s historic Firehouse #6 and offers what Bechtel describes as a welcoming “community living room” vibe.
+“Beer brings people together,” she says.
+“It is our job to craft community.”

-When it comes to her approach, Alexander explains, “I want to create something that is unique but sessionable, which means you can have more than one, and you want to have more than one.”
+When it comes to her approach, Alexander explains, “I want to create something that is unique but sessionable—which means you can have more than one, and you want to have more than one.”

 Ginger Cantamessa